Seneca-ICTOER/SPO600/docs/D-ExtraResources/compiler-optimizations.md

 #### Strength Reduction

-Certain operation are expensive (ADD LINK) in terms of the processor time they consume.
+Certain operation are [expensive](/E-ComputerArchitecture/expensive.md) in terms of the processor time they consume.
 Replacing these expensive operations with cheaper (simpler, faster) operations is called _strength reduction_.

 This is a simple loop that counts to ten; each iteration displays the loop index multiplied by 6: